-Sometimes the other partner is suspicious and may have done some detective work.
+Affairs come to light in different ways.
+Sometimes the partner having the affair may confess in the hope that something can now be done to change the situation.
+Or perhaps the other partner is suspicious and has done some detective work.
 Other times the discovery comes out of the blue, blindsiding what was a seemingly happy relationship.
 Which ever way the affair becomes known, each partner will have a different response.
 Usually one feels hurt, betrayed, angry.
 The other might feel guilty, scared or even relieved.
 Both partners often feel overwhelmed and confused.

 What is an affair?

 Everyone will agree that affairs cause damage but there are different views on what actually constitutes infidelity.
 There are different types of affair including:

 - Physical affairs – ranging from kissing to full sexual encounters.

 - Emotional affairs – where physical lines may not have been crossed but a partners emotional involvement with someone else can be equally or even more devastating than sexual infidelity.

 - Online affairs – technology is increasingly becoming a catalyst or a means of being unfaithful.
 For example, Facebook often puts people back in touch with old flames or missed opportunities that eventuate into inappropriate contact.
 Whilst not physical, photos may be exchanged and words said that feel as much a betrayal as any physical contact.

 The line is often blurred as to what actually constitutes being unfaithful.
 What really matters is that when trust has been broken or you feel that betrayal has happened, then it is a problem.

 Affairs often happen when one or both partners are unhappy with the relationship and they are unable to address or change it.
 So, whilst infidelity is undoubtedly a problem, it may actually be a symptom of underlying issues.